Wailele Falls, Moloka’i

-Here are located several spectacular and extremely high waterfalls, including the Wailele Falls.
+In this area are located several spectacular and extremely high waterfalls, including the Wailele Falls.

 There are numerous small streams falling over the edge of the cliff.
 These streams are small (only 1 – 3 km long) and seasonal – during the dry season there is little water.
 But during the rainy season (November – March) enormous cliff becomes adorned with numerous white ribbons of waterfalls.

-Waterfall is thin and deeply etched in inaccessible cliff.
+Waterfall is thin and deeply etched in an inaccessible cliff.
 Due to this it is rarely seen and photographed.

 Falls can be observed from the sea – there are tourist companies offering guided boat tours along this rugged, extremely impressive coast.
 One can go closer to the falls and experience a mist falling from this wonderful nature monument.
-Even more impressive sight opens from helicopter.
+Even more impressive sight opens from the helicopter.
 Boat ride and helicopter though require good weather conditions.

 Only 800 – 900 m to the west there is located the highest known waterfall in Hawaii and one of highest waterfalls in the world – Olo’upena Falls (some 900 m tall) and some 200 – 400 m to the west are approximately 840 m high Pu’uka’oku Falls.